constellation-daq/Constellation/docs/protocols/chp.md

 A CHP sending host MUST publish messages to all subscribed CHP receiving hosts in regular time intervals.
 These messages are called "heartbeats".

 A CHP sending host SHOULD publish additional messages whenever its internal state changes.
-These messages are called "eytrasystoles".
+These messages are called "extrasystoles".

 A receiving CHP host SHALL discard messages that it receives with an invalid formatting or content.